Jensen Shannon Divergence: Intuition and Practical Application

-What Is JS Divergence (JS Div) and How Is It Used In Model Monitoring?
+What Is JS Divergence (JS Div)?

 The Jensen-Shannon divergence (JS) metric – also known as information radius (IRad) or total divergence to the average – is a statistical measurement with a basis in information theory that is closely related to Kullback-Leibler divergence (KL Divergence) and population stability index (PSI).
 The advantage of JS divergence over other metrics is mostly related to issues with empty probabilities for certain events or bins and how these cause issues with KL divergence and PSI.
 The JS divergence metric uses a mixture probability as a baseline when comparing two distributions as its main contribution.
 In the discrete versions of PSI and KL divergence, the equations blow up when there are 0 probability events.